caseinpoint/caseinpoint.github.io/README.md

 To begin with, I wanted to do something with color.
-I'm red-green [colorblind](https://en.wikipedia.org/wiki/Color_blindness), so color perception is somthing that's interesting to me.
+I'm red-green [colorblind](https://en.wikipedia.org/wiki/Color_blindness), so color perception is something that's interesting to me.
 In investigating how colors are displayed on a monitor, I learned about the cylindrical-coordinate color model [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) (Hue, Saturation, Value), and decided to play around with that.